Observationally driven Galactic double white dwarf population for LISA: Estimating the spectral shape of the unresolved foreground signal

 where $h$ is the template of each signal, and $\vec{\theta}$ represents the wave-form parameter vector.
 The inverse of $F_{ij}$ yields the covariance matrix with the diagonal elements being the mean square errors on each parameter $\theta_i$, and the off-diagonal elements describing the correlations between the parameters $\rho_{\theta_i \theta_j}$.
-We remark that errors derived using FIM analysis are valid for high SNRs \citep[e.g.][]{cut98}.
+We remark that errors derived using FIM analysis are valid for relatively high SNRs \citep[e.g.][]{cut98,val08}.
 Thus, we expect that in some cases the errors may be underestimated.
-A full Bayesian parameter estimation is required to derive more realistic uncertainties \citep[e.g.][]{bus19,roe20}.
+A full Bayesian parameter estimation is required to derive more realistic uncertainties \citep[e.g.][]{bus19,lit20,roe20}.

 The pipeline described above has an important caveat: for each source that is being recovered, we assume that the parameters are perfectly estimated and that its waveform is perfectly subtracted from the data (i.e. leaving no residuals behind).
 This means that our estimate of the unresolved signal measured by \textit{LISA} may be optimistic.
 There have been proposals for data analysis pipelines~\cite{lit20}, aiming to disentangle the signals and recover a fraction of the sources, depending on the \textit{LISA} sensitivity.
 These methods are based on stochastic algorithms, which are in general computationally expensive.
-The method employed in this study, on the other hand, allows the processing of catalogues consisting of millions of sources fast and at low computational costs.
+The method employed in this study, on the other hand, allows the processing of catalogues consisting of millions of sources fast and at low computational costs, while at the same time it allows us to perform estimates on the parameter errors recovery employing a FIM approach.